-We provide subsidised neutering and microchipping of companion animals for those in the Branch area on low incomes.
+We provide subsidised neutering of companion animals for those in the Branch area on low incomes.
 We do this by a voucher scheme.
-We also provide a free neutering scheme for bull-breeds via the local Inspectors.
-This work helps to control dog/cat populations through neutering and benefits those on means tested benefits by giving them financial help to neuter and microchip companion animals, thereby promoting responsible pet ownership.
+We also provide a free neutering scheme for all companion animals via the local Inspectors.
+This work helps to control dog/cat/rabbit populations through neutering and benefits those on means tested benefits by giving them financial help to neuter companion animals, thereby promoting responsible pet ownership.

-We take in, free of charge, lost animals.
+We take in, free of charge, stray animals.
 This work benefits our local community (including local authorities) by preventing animals straying and posing a risk to themselves and to people through road traffic accidents.